SixArm/unix-shell-script-kit/README.md

 => a
 ```

+### array_cdr

-### array_cdr: return the array's cdr items a.k.a. everything after the first item.
+array_cdr: return the array's cdr items a.k.a. everything after the first item..

 ```
 set -- a b c d